amartinsec/BadBird-C2/README.md

 - Python 3
 - Implant must run on Windows
 - C2 Server must be run on Windows (working on *nix support)
+  - Due to the current color scheme, it's recommended to run from cmd.exe (not powershell's blue background)
+  - This will be fixed soon

 <br>